 This Road Trip To Massachusetts’ Most Majestic Castles Is Like Something From A Fairytale

-Unless you live near one, you may not know that Massachusetts is actually lousy with castles.
-Of course, these aren’t of the Medieval flavor (mostly), but they’re still some of the most spectacular and enchanting structures in the state.
-This road trip will take you to the best of the best with minimal planning on your part.
+Unless you live near one, you may not know that Massachusetts is actually home to many castles.
+Of course, these aren’t of the Medieval variety (mostly), but they’re still some of the most spectacular and enchanting structures in the state.
+This road trip will take you to the best of the best castles in Massachusetts with minimal planning on your part.
 All you have to do is hop in the car and prepare to be swept up by the magic of these majestic castles.

+What are your favorite castles in Massachusetts?
+Let us know in the comments!
 We profiled one of these castles as the most enchanting place in Massachusetts.
-Check out which incredible estate made the cut
+Check out which incredible estate made the cut here.